bmathern/samotraces.js/doc/tutorials/using_classes.md

 was to offer an easy way to define UI behaviours in combination with jQuery.

-The class names are defined by the lowercase name of the object prefixed by the "Σ-" characters ("Σ" standing for "samotraces").
+The class names are defined by the lowercase name of the object prefixed by the "Samotraces-" String.
 For instance, the visual representation of an Obsel will be associated to the
-<code>Σ-obsel</code> class.
+<code>Samotraces-obsel</code> class.
 With jQuery, the following code will therefore allow to capture
 any click on any obsel on the page:

-<pre class="prettyprint sunlight-highlight-javascript linenums">$('body').on('click','.Σ-obsel',callback);
+<pre class="prettyprint sunlight-highlight-javascript linenums">$('body').on('click','.Samotraces-obsel',callback);
 </pre>

 ## Data binding

 In addition to the class, each HTML object representation is associated to the actual Object it represent.
-For instance, an HTML image element representing an obsel would have the <code>Σ-obsel</code> class and also contain the data of the actual {@link Samotraces.Lib.Obsel|Obsel} it represents.
+For instance, an HTML image element representing an obsel would have the <code>Samotraces-obsel</code> class and also contain the data of the actual {@link Samotraces.Lib.Obsel|Obsel} it represents.

 This data can be retrieved by using the